Learn how to budget with Public Mutual to track your spending, set achievable savings goals, and build a solid financial foundation.

 Use the 50/30/20 rule as a guideline, adjusting the percentages to fit your financial priorities while keeping your spending impulses in check.

-Track your expenses regularly to stay aware of your spending habits.
-You can use budgeting apps like YNAB or Wally, or the good ol' spreadsheet method.
-Track everything—from your daily coffees to your weekend cafe-hopping adventures.
+Stay aware of your spending by tracking it.
+You could use budgeting apps like YNAB or Wally, or even just a simple spreadsheet.
+Track everything—from your daily coffee runs to your weekend cafe-hopping adventures.
 At the end of each week, review your spending.
 Did you overspend?
-If so, consider switching to home-brewed coffee for next week instead.
+If so, consider switching to home-brewed coffee next week instead.

-Make the process more enjoyable by pairing it with something you love.
-Whether it's budgeting while listening to your favourite playlist, sipping a warm cup of tea, or turning it into a journaling session, these small joys make the task feel less like a chore and more like an act of self-care.
+Make the process more enjoyable by combining it with something you already love.
+Whether it’s listening to your favourite playlist, sipping a warm cup of tea, or turning it into a journaling session, these small joys can help budgeting feel less like a chore—and more like a simple act of self-care.

 Stretch your money further by taking advantage of student discounts and special offers.
 Every little bit helps lower your expenses, freeing up more funds for savings or investments.